County launches unique program to help unhoused families find stability: 'The goal is to help folks get on their feet'

-A county in New York state is constructing a collection of tiny homes to help people experiencing homelessness in their community, with an eye toward sustainability.
+A county in Pennsylvania is constructing a collection of tiny homes to help people experiencing homelessness in their community, with an eye toward sustainability.

 Twenty-five tiny homes will be built on property near the Erie County Resilience Center, which houses a warming center in the winter for people in need to survive winter nights, according to a report from Erie News Now.